CONGRATULATIONS TO OUR 2018 impact GRANT winner! Change is simple (massachusetts)

 URI Department of Civil and Environmental Engineering

-Support for a project that will work to bridge the gap between macro-scale climate change science and drinking water system development for communities worldwide by developing an innovative Community Climate Change Strategy (CCCS) to design sustainable water systems for climate change adaptation and mitigation.
-This project will also improve the effectiveness of the CCCS by implementing a climate-ready drinking water system for a newly constructed school in Cumayasa, Dominican Republic.
+This project will bridge the gap between macro-scale climate change science and drinking water system development for communities worldwide by developing an innovative Community Climate Change Strategy (CCCS) to design sustainable water systems for climate change adaptation and mitigation.
+This project will improve the effectiveness of the CCCS by implementing a climate-ready drinking water system for a newly constructed school in Cumayasa, Dominican Republic.
+Read more...

 University of Florida Foundation, FL - $5,384

 Residential Irrigation Audit Manuals for Water Conservation Educators

 Support for the development of home irrigation system audit manuals, which will be used to provide expert-level training to University of Florida Extension agents.
 Trained agents will offer customized conservation-based irrigation education to thousands of homeowners state-wide every year, saving the state millions of gallons of water.

 The Ocean Foundation/Ocean Connectors, National City, CA - $5,000